 “but are of no value against the indulgence of the flesh.”

 “Indulgence” means a filling up, gratification, satiety.
 It is the process of indulging in or procuring the satisfaction of certain desires or needs.
 The flesh is of no value to remedy the indulgence of the flesh.
 Asceticism has no value in conquering the flesh.
 Asceticism treats the body as an enemy.
 God’s view is that the body is an instrument of godliness.
 Self-chosen acts of self-sacrifice will not overcome the flesh.

 When we deny body appetites, it simply makes it hungrier.
 If we try to lose weight by a severe diet, we binge later.
 Denial arouses desire.
-We do not nourish the spirit by neglect of the body.
+We do not nourish the spirit by the neglect of the body.

 Emotional self-effacement is no remedy against the indulgence of the flesh.
 Giving up food for Lent or observing holy days will not overcome the sin nature.
 Legalism is on the side of the sin capacity.
 Legalism facilitates the sin capacity.
 Only God’s plan of grace can combat the sin capacity.

 Denial arouses desire; grace counteracts the flesh.

 Whenever we become dynamic in our spirituality, the devil uses religion as a counterpunch.
 Severity to the body is evidence of specious piety.
 Asceticism is utterly hopeless in checking the indulgences of the flesh.
 We cannot control the flesh by rules.

 The cross is the only answer.
 True spirituality accepts the crucifixion of the flesh by the cross.
 We please God by accepting his evaluation of human nature and depend wholly on grace.